sony/flutter-embedded-linux/doc/README.md

 Here introduce how to build the flutter sample app.

 #### For x64 targets on x64 hosts / for Arm64 targets on Arm64 hosts
+Note that you need to build Flutter apps in the same mode(release/debug) `libflutter_engine.so` was built.
+It means you need to build Flutter apps in the release mode if you use `libflutter_engine.so` was built in release mode.

 Build for release mode:
 ```Shell